Grand Union Canal: Brentford to Braunston

 Locks become more frequent as the climb into the Chiltern Hills steepens.
 The original four locks here were replaced in 1819 by five shallower ones to alleviate problems with water supply to the nearby paper mills.
 This realigned the canal to the south of its former course; the locks here are still referred to – without irony – as "The New 'Uns" by traditional boaters, and the term has been passed on to a new generation of canal users.

 After Kings Langley and Apsley – the site of more former paper mills – the canal passes the town Hemel Hempstead and Boxmoor Common.
 From here the canal follows the course of the River Bulbourne through Bourne End with the well-known swingbridge at Winkwell, and the "Port of Berkhamsted, a small compact town".
 At Cow Roast Lock the canal reaches the 3-mile (5-km) summit at Tring in the Chiltern hills, having risen through 54 locks since Brentford.

 At the north-west end of the summit level is Bulbourne Works, where lock gates were manufactured until 2003 for the southern canal network.
 Half a mile (800 m) further on, the canal reaches the top of the Marsworth flight of seven locks, which begin the descent to the Vale of Aylesbury.
 A Wendover Arm branches off westwards from the summit level under a bridge adjacent to Marsworth Top Lock and is currently navigable for just over a mile to moorings and a winding hole; it has restoration project to extend it back to Wendover.
 This part of the canal in parlance used by natives and canal staff was "the withered arm" and in fact was only really "opened" to allow the pumping station there to pump water into the uppermost level.
 A few hundred metres beyond the bottom lock of the flight, the Aylesbury Arm branches off to the south west.

-The Grand Union crosses the wide valley gradually, descending by interspersed locks past the villages of Cheddington, Horton and Slapton until it reaches Leighton Buzzard.
+The Grand Union descends gradually by interspersed locks, past the villages of Cheddington, Horton and Slapton until it reaches Leighton Buzzard.
 Traditionally this section of the canal is called "Slapton Fields" or just "The Fields" by boaters.
+A few miles further on, a flight of three locks near Soulbury marks the descent towards the valley of the River Great Ouse.